-Broad statements of List the tangible outcomes and benefits that will be How will you intent about what the achieved.
-They should be specific and measurable etc. We measure success?

-project is trying to achieve. should be able to refer back to these at the end of the project to check whether the work has been successful. food that reflects student feedback and is good value for Conduct a survey in the beginning of semester 1 2017/2018 as well as a focus group/food forum The number of responses to the survey Visit another University to see their catering services Perspective from another University Survey will generate data, which will help to map the ranges of foods that students want to eat Does the feedback reflect the foods that are offered Map the similarities and differences of Chelmsford and Cambridge catering services Coherence across catering Propose the catering services to introduce new options and develop the menu New options Trial products among students Feedback of new products Collect feedback after introducing a new range of food to indicate success. feedback of student satisfaction The data will help to indicate what students consider as 'good value for money', vegan survey data gives indication of how much students are willing to pay.
+Broad statements of intent about what the project is trying to achieve.
+List the tangible outcomes and benefits that will be achieved.
+They should be specific and measurable etc. We should be able to refer back to these at the end of the project to check whether the work has been successful.
+How will you measure success?
+To offer a range of food that reflects student feedback and Conduct a survey in the beginning of semester 1 2017/2018 as well as a focus group/food forum The number of responses to the survey is good value for money Visit another University to see their catering services Perspective from another University Survey will generate data, which will help to map the ranges of foods that students want to eat Does the feedback reflect the foods that are offered Map the similarities and differences of Chelmsford and Cambridge catering services Coherence across catering Propose the catering services to introduce new options and develop the menu New options Trial products among students Feedback of new products Collect feedback after introducing a new range of food to indicate success. feedback of student satisfaction The data will help to indicate what students consider as 'good value for money', vegan survey data gives indication of how much students are willing to pay.
 Responses, data Comparing current catering sales to future sales with new range.
+Sales, profit

-Sales, profit To cater the dietary needs of vegans, vegetarians, halal, Propose the catering staff to attend a free vegan catering course in Semester 1 of 2017/2018 Training for staff, new options and gluten free indicated by clear labelling.
+To cater the dietary needs of vegans, vegetarians, halal, Propose the catering staff to attend a free vegan catering course in Semester 1 of 2017/2018 Training for staff, new options and gluten free indicated by clear labelling.
 Propose the labelling to be clearer and there to be a section for the dietary requirement sandwiches Clear labelling and separate section for free from / halal food